Murder of Marie Lilienberg and Maria Wahlen

-Marie Lilienberg (October 17, 1959 – July, 1983) and Maria Wahlen (November 6, 1957 – July, 1983) were a pair of Swedish tourists who were murdered by an unknown assailant while hitchhiking from Northern California to Los Angeles during July 1983.
-The case attracted significant media attention in the United States in the summer of 1983, before going cold for several years.
+Marie Lilienberg and Maria Wahlen were a pair of Swedish tourists who were murdered by an unknown assailant while hitchhiking from Northern California to Los Angeles in July 1983.
+The case attracted significant media attention in the United States during that time period, before going cold for several years.
 It gained renewed interest in September 1991, following an anonymous phone call to the Swedish consulate in San Diego, which implicated a Canadian man named Loren in the murders.
 The anonymous phone call led to the case being featured in an April 1992 episode of Unsolved Mysteries.
 Loren and the anonymous caller were later identified by police, with the former never being charged for the murders.
-It is suspected that Loren may have been convicted serial killer Loren Herzog, although this has not been officially confirmed.
+It is suspected that Loren may have been Californian-based serial killer Loren Herzog, although this has not been officially confirmed.

 Case information

-Lilienberg and Wahlen first met each other during January 1983, while working as maids at a skiing resort in Vail, Colorado.
+Lilienberg and Wahlen first met each other in January 1983, while working as maids at a skiing resort in Vail, Colorado.
 Lilienberg was studying in Sweden to be a gymnastics teacher and Wahlen was a pre-school teacher in the country.
 Lillienberg arrived in the United States during the fall of 1982, having previously visited the country twice before, while it was Wahlen's first time in the country.
 The duo later visited Hawaii together when the skiing season ended, before deciding to spend the summer together exploring the coast of California.
 They planned to hitchhike for the Californian trip, as they were running low on money, having only 50 dollars in their final days.

 They were last seen on July 22, 1983 in Redwood City, leaving the house of an acquaintance they had met in Colorado.
 They planned to hitchhike to Los Angeles, where they would catch a flight to New York, which was scheduled to depart in two days.
 From New York they would have caught another flight back to Sweden.
 Wahlen kept a detailed diary of her journeys, which stopped being updated on July 22, 1983.